osilander/bacterial-genomics-intro/ngs-tools/index.rst

 .. code-block:: bash

     # make a new environment with version 3.7 of python
-    # thiink  of a nifty memorable name
+    # think  of a nifty memorable name
     # here we use ngs ("next generation sequencing")
     conda create -n ngs python=3.7